TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: Experiments

 \subsubsection{Fine-tuning with Varying Proportions of Training Set}

-One of the most valuable characteristics of pre-trained models is their stronger generalization in tackling the label sparse scenarios~\cite{brown2020language,cheng2021clue}.
-We hence investigate the effectiveness of the TimeMAE model by simulating the data sparse scenarios with different proportions of training sets, i.e., $\{3\%, 5\%, 10\%, 25\%,50\%,75\%, 100\%\}$.
+One of the most valuable characteristics of pre-trained models is their stronger generalization in tackling the label-sparse scenarios~\cite{brown2020language,cheng2023formertime}.
+We hence investigate the effectiveness of the TimeMAE model by simulating the data sparse scenarios with different proportions of training sets.
 It should be noted that all compared model variants preserve the same testing set to ensure a fair comparison.
 Accordingly, Figure~\ref{fig:ratio_training} shows the evaluation results of FineZero+ and the TimeMAE on datasets of PS and Epilepsy.
 As we can see, the performance substantially drops when a lower proportion of training data is used.
 Notably, we find that our TimeMAE could achieve superior classification performance compared to randomly initialized models.
-Particularly in the dataset of Epilepsy, our TimeMAE could even achieve comparable classification performance tuned with very few labeled datasets as the capacity of randomly initialized version tuned with the full training set.
-This is meaningful in many scenarios of label sparse.
-Based on a very powerful pre-trained model foundation model, fewer training sets can help us achieve promising results.
+Particularly in the dataset of Epilepsy, our TimeMAE could even achieve comparable classification performance tuned with very few labeled datasets, as the capacity of a randomly initialized version tuned with the full training set.
+This is meaningful in many scenarios of label sparsity.